nischalshrestha/circleReveals/README.md

 # Circle Reveals

 This project is just a showcase of some circular reveals in Android I've been exploring.
-I plan to make it easier to play with all the effects soon by adding options.

 ## Demos: